 - Motivates the team and increases their productivity

 A plan always creates a roadmap that guides the team towards its objectives.
 Milestones, schedules, subsidiary plans are the fundamental components of the plans.
 It defines the steps and sequence of activities in a systematical manner.

 Some organizations use these concepts synonymously to each other depending on the scale of their projects.
 However, in some organizations, these terms are used for different purposes.

 Now we will discuss them in detail.

+Planning is the process of establishing the scope and defining the goals and phases to obtain them.
 A Project Plan is a formal and approved document which is used to guide project control and project execution.
 It can be conceivable as a work plan which facilitates communication among the stakeholders.

 This document creates a road map to show all the details in a sequence from the beginning until the end of the project life cycle.